sweng-epfl/public/project/bootcamp/Intro.md

 In the next dialog, name your project and choose a package name (for instance **com.github.yourusername.bootcamp**.
 This naming convention is called [Reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation)).

 In *Language* please select **Java**, and in *Minimum SDK* please select **API 23: Android 6.0 (Marshmallow)**.
 After a bit of time, you should see Android Studio open up with a number of files created for this project.

 > :information_source: You can always change the minimum SDK later if you need to, but please keep in mind that not all devices have the latest version of Android.

-> :information_source: While the default is *Java*, *Kotlin* is now the recommended programming language for Android.
-> If you want, you can therefore choose to do the project in Kotlin.
-Either way, your entire team has to agree on which language you pick.
+> :information_source: You can pick **Kotlin** as a language if you'd like.
+Your entire team must agree on which language you will use for the project.

 This is a good time to open a file explorer and look at all the files that have been created.
 The Android developer documentation on [managing projects](https://developer.android.com/studio/projects/index.html) provides a good overview of what all these files do.

-First of all, Android projects use a build system called *Gradle*.
-This is a very common tool in the Java ecosystem.
+First of all, Android projects use a build system called *Gradle*, which is a common tool in the Java ecosystem.
 It allows developpers to specify the way a project should be built, which dependencies it needs, how it should be tested...
 It's similar to a Makefile in C/C++, only with more features.
 In Gradle, each project is defined using a `build.gradle` file that the tool reads and understand.